franc6/Moneydance-Wrapper-Script/README.md

 2. java/bootstrap-openjdk11 (so you can build openjdk12)
 3. java/openjdk12
 4. x11-toolkits/swt (for building OpenJFX)
+5. devel/mercurial (for building OpenJFX)
-5. OpenJFX (this one isn't in ports)
+6. OpenJFX (this one isn't in ports)

 OK, so installing openjdk12 for use with Moneydance is NOT simple, because you also need to install OpenJFX.
-There are instructions on the 'net for how to do this, but none of them are quite right for FreeBSD.
-You can use the patch openjfx.patch to patch OpenJFX for building on FreeBSD, by following the instructions for building on Linux, up to the point of building and installing OpenJDK.
-Once you reach that point, you have modify the Makefile for java/openjdk12, so it knows where to find the OpenJFX modules.
-Simply add "--with-import-modules=/home/me/openjfx/rt/build/modular-sdk" to CONFIGURE_ARGS, then run "make clean ; make && make deinstall && make reinstall" to re-build and re-install OpenJDK 12.
+Don't forget to build and install java/openjdk12 before trying to build OpenJFX.
+Yes, you have to build it twice!
+There are instructions at https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX, but it's not quite quite right for FreeBSD.
+You can use the patch openjfx.patch to patch OpenJFX for building on FreeBSD, then follow the instructions for Linux, until you get to "Integration with OpenJDK".
+Once you reach that point, you have modify /usr/ports/java/openjdk12/Makefile, so it knows where to find the OpenJFX modules.
+Simply add "--with-import-modules=/home/me/openjfx/rt/build/modular-sdk" to CONFIGURE_ARGS, then run "make clean ; make && make deinstall && make reinstall" in the /usr/ports/java/openjdk12 directory to rebuild and re-install OpenJDK 12.